Bollard Code Requirements Explained

 The Federal Level

-When looking at bollard code requirements at the federal level, typically, these are codes instituted by the Department of Homeland Security (DHS), the Department of Transportation (DOT), the General Services Administration (GSA), or the Americans with Disabilities Act (ADA).
+At the federal level, bollard-related requirements and standards are typically guided by agencies such as the Department of Homeland Security (DHS), General Services Administration (GSA), Department of Transportation (DOT), and the Department of Justice (DOJ) under the Americans with Disabilities Act (ADA).

 The State Level